 The NAR collaborates with national and international researchers, and aims to share information to improve knowledge and care for autism around the world.

 We know more and more about autism.
 For example, autism is highly hereditary.
 Furthermore, we know about the brain functioning of a person with autism.
 We also know that there are large individual differences in the extent to which people with autism are capable of independent, meaningful and happy life.
 But what factors determine successful outcomes?

 The Netherlands Autism Register identifies differences and similarities between people with autism.
-We collect information on the following domains:
+We collect information on, amongst others, the following domains: